 Chlorophyll-a values are used to determine relative phytoplankton abundance.
 Each water body is unique with respect to flow, shape, and water chemistry, all which affect phytoplankton growth and therefore also chlorophyll-a levels (DEP 2013d).
 Because salinity is a critical factor in cyanobacteria growth, it is useful to examine chlorophyll-a in different river regions.
-The marine/estuarine reach discussed in this report extends from the mouth at WBID 2213A to WBID 2213H, and the freshwater region extends from WBID 2213I upstream to WBID 2213N at the confluence of the Ocklawaha River (Figure 2.1).
+The marine/estuarine reach discussed in this report extends from the mouth at WBID 2213A to WBID 2213H, and the freshwater region extends from WBID 2213I upstream to WBID 2213N at the confluence of the Ocklawaha River (See Figure 2.1 for map of WBIDs).

 Streams with chlorophyll-a concentrations that are below 3.2 µg/L are biologically healthy; however, some types of streams are stable and healthy at higher levels of chlorophyll-a/L. Therefore, a number of DEP chlorophyll-a impairment thresholds exist for Florida waterways ranging from general criteria to site-specific criteria.
 For example, the impairment threshold for estuaries and open coastal waters is 11 µg chlorophyll-a/L (annual geometric mean) (DEP 2013d).
 However, the marine/estuarine reach of the LSJR has an even lower, more stringent, site-specific chlorophyll-a criterion of 5.4 µg/L for long-term (7-year) annual averages (DEP 2013h; DEP 2016a).
 Thus, 5.4 µg/L is the threshold criterion we utilize in this report for the marine/estuarine reach (which is most appropriately compared to 7-year annual averages).